thuchoang90/thuchoang90.github.io/_posts/2022-09-30-Fresh-Ubuntu-setup.md

 Eclipse is an open-source IDE (mostly for C/C++) to build, to run, and to debug a software.

-Download the gnu-mcu-eclipse (linux version) from the [website](https://github.com/gnu-mcu-eclipse/org.eclipse.epp.packages/releases).
+Download the gnu-mcu-eclipse (linux version x86_64) from the [website](https://github.com/gnu-mcu-eclipse/org.eclipse.epp.packages/releases).
 Then extract it and copy the folder to any place you want.
 The execution file is at: ```./eclipse/eclipse```

 ### II. g) OpenOCD